Disney Mobile

-Disney Mobile is an American division of Disney Consumer Products, a subsidiary of The Walt Disney Company, that designs mobile apps, content and services.
+Disney Mobile is an American division of Disney Consumer Products, which is in itself a division of The Walt Disney Company, that designs mobile games and apps, content and services.

 History

 In August 2000, Walt Disney Internet Group (WDIG) entered the mobile content market in Japan with an agreement with NTT DoCoMo to launch the Disney-i content service.
 In November 2003, WDIG and Index Corporation agreed to "develop and distribute Disney-branded mobile content for the Chinese market" and that Index would, in conjunction with China Mobile, work to launch the Disney Mobile service.
 Walt Disney Internet Group launched DisneyMobile.com in December 2003 as a portal for Disney Mobile content.

 Starting in January 2004, WDIG licensed Disney Mobile content to KPN, a prominent Dutch telecom firm.
 In March 2004, WDIG agreed to a licensing deal with Vodafone to provide Disney Mobile services in 14 countries: Australia, Egypt, Germany, Greece, Hungary, Ireland, Italy, Malta, The Netherlands, New Zealand, Portugal, Spain, Sweden, and Switzerland.
 Also in 2004, Disney re-activated the Starwave identity as Starwave Mobile, which publishes casual games for mobile phones for non-Disney brands within Disney's conglomerate or from third parties.

 Sprint and Disney had previously launched a phone service for sports fans using content from Disney's sports channel, ESPN, branded Mobile ESPN.

-The company, working with Sprint, started a mobile virtual network operator in the United States, which launched in June 2006.
+The company, that worked with Sprint, started a mobile virtual network operator in the United States, which launched in June 2006.
 Earlier, DMobile and O2 agreed to a mobile virtual network operator agreement in April 2006 for the United Kingdom.
 In August 2006, DMobile halted its plans to roll out its wireless service in the UK, citing "adverse changes in the retail environment for its decision".